Bushra1216/Ad-Hoc-Requests/README.md

 |-------------|-----------------------|-----------------------|-----------------|
 | Accessories | 103                   | 69                    | 34              |

-This shows, notable product expansion across multiple segments where the "Accessories" segment increase with 34 additional unique product in 2021 than 2020, reflecting strong market demand and potential profitability.
+After extracting the segment with the highest product increase using a subquery, the results highlight notable product expansion across multiple segments.
+The "Accessories" segment experienced the highest growth, with 34 additional unique products in 2021 compared to 2020.
+This indicates strong market demand and potential profitability of accessorie product.

 | segment     | product_count2021 | product_count2020 | differences |
 |-------------|-------------------|-------------------|-------------|